 The integrity of metabolic processes is critical for the function of every cell and tissue and determines normal body mass maintenance, blood glucose homeostasis, neurological function, and other fundamental systemic coordination.
 Aberrant physiological and biochemical mechanisms that compromise metabolic integrity create an imposing national economic burden through health care costs and are accordingly a significant area of emphasis in NIH programming priorities.
 Mentors focused on lipid transport and trafficking, macromolecular clearance in the liver, and impacts of perturbations to these functions on body mass regulation, fatty liver, and reproductive function naturally complement mentors examining molecular signaling and disease microenvironment.

-- B.S.
-University of Wisconsin
+University of Nebraska-Lincoln

 Affinity-based separation of proteins or metabolites from a complex mixture is a powerful method for identifying and quantifying specific components.
 Such methods have additional utility for determining association constants and rate constants for protein-protein or protein-ligand interactions.
 Dr. Hage's laboratory has developed multiple novel and innovative methods for affinity separation and bioanalysis.
 For example, students have used heavy water labeling followed by protein digestion and mass spectrometry to characterize residues that preferentially react to immobilize the protein in specific conditions.
 The students relate the coupling through those residues to resultant activity of the protein, ensuring maximal conservation of function following immobilization.
 Ongoing projects in the Hage laboratory use this and other methods of chromatographic separation for forensics, immunoassays, hormone and drug detection and quantification, and other important applications.